Risk Factors Dashboard

 We currently intend to pay dividends on our common stock; however, our future ability to pay dividends is subject to restrictions.

-We declared the first cash dividend on our common stock in February 2012, and each quarter thereafter through 2023.
+We declared the first cash dividend on our common stock in February 2012, and each quarter thereafter through 2025.
 There are a number of restrictions on our ability to pay dividends.
 It is the policy of the FRB that bank holding companies should pay cash dividends on common stock only out of income available over the past year and only if prospective earnings retention is consistent with the organization’s expected future needs and financial condition.
 The policy provides that bank holding companies should not maintain a level of cash dividends that undermines the bank holding company’s ability to serve as a source of strength to its banking subsidiaries.
+The policy provides 36 Table of Contentsthat bank holding companies should not maintain a level of cash dividends that undermines the bank holding company’s ability to serve as a source of strength to its banking subsidiaries.

 Our principal source of funds to pay dividends on our common stock is cash dividends that we receive from the Bank.
 The payment of dividends by the Bank to us is subject to certain restrictions imposed by federal banking laws, regulations and authorities.
 The federal banking statutes prohibit federally insured banks from making any capital distributions (including a dividend payment) if, after making the distribution, the institution would be "under capitalized" as defined by statute.
 In addition, the relevant federal regulatory agencies have authority to prohibit an insured bank from engaging in an unsafe or unsound practice, as determined by the agency, in conducting an activity.
 The payment of dividends could be deemed to constitute such an unsafe or unsound practice, depending on the financial condition of the Bank.
 Regulatory authorities could impose administratively stricter limitations on the ability of the Bank to pay dividends to us if such limits were deemed appropriate to preserve certain capital adequacy requirements.